Code-Institute-Submissions/P4-Sports-Expert/README.md

 ## **The Strategy Plane**

-Sports expert was designed to be a site for Sports lovers to share and read their own and other peoples opinions on multiple sports topics.
+Sports Expert was designed to be a site for Sports lovers to share and read their own and other peoples opinions on multiple sports topics.
 The site was designed in a way that it is easy to navigate, and a homepage U.I that grabs new and returning users attention.
-Users can upload their own BlogPosts, comment on other users blogposts aswell as editing their own profile which is intended to create a proper website community.
+Users can upload their own BlogPosts, comment on other users blogposts aswell as edit their own profile which is intended to create a proper website community.

 ### **Target Users**